 Gluten-Free, dense and delicious, slap-your-mama good, Carrot Cake!

 It’s easy to make and very forgiving but it’s not for wimps.
 It will make you forget all those airy, light and boring carrot cakes you’ve ever had to suffer through.
 You don’t just eat this carrot cake…you chow down.
-I make it in a 9×13 pyrex glass baking dish.
+I typically make it in a 9×13 pyrex glass baking dish but it works terrifically as cupcakes too.

 So without further ado, my Carrot Cake updated, improved and Gluten-free!